Did you know that over half of mobile users abandon sites that take over 3 seconds to load? Now, let’s try a quick experiment and count to three.

 Did these seconds feel long for you?
 When you think about the experiment, maybe they didn’t feel that long; but when users are not consciously aware of their behaviors while browsing the web, three seconds have been proven to be way too long.
 This is especially true in today’s scroll culture — with the popularity of 15-second TikToks and 280-character Tweets, today’s consumer (Gen Z especially) is accustomed to absorbing information through quick intakes.
 In 2022, the average consumer attention span dropped to just 8 seconds, meaning that it’s becoming more and more difficult to capture and maintain user attention.

-The conclusion?
-Killer marketing copywriting is the backbone of success.
+The conclusion is?
+Immediately engaging in marketing copywriting is the backbone of success.
 To get your prospect to act, you need to grab their attention, hold it, keep it engaged, and guide them to their intended action.
-Almost every marketing initiative includes some sort of copy.
-What is marketing copywriting, why is it important, and how can you become amazing at it?
-Let’s start with the basics.
+From website landing pages to emails, and push notifications, almost every marketing initiative includes some sort of copy, meaning that copywriting is a crucial skill that every marketer needs to have.

 Copywriting is writing any sort of language to be used in advertising.
 We also use the term “copy” to describe text on websites, social media, marketing emails, etc. While marketing copywriting in itself is a profession, it’s also a critical skill that all great growth marketers should have in their toolbox.
-The ability to write copy that captivates and engages the intended viewer with the right messaging isn’t easy, but if you’re interested in getting better at it, you’ve come to the right place!
+The ability to write copy that captivates and engages the intended viewer with the right messaging isn’t easy, but if you’re interested in getting better at it, you’ve come to the right place.

 These days, everyone has a story or content to spread.
 Whether it’s a food blog or the latest brand launch, people are constantly surrounded by new pieces of content.
 But what makes your content matter?
 Stand out?
 Cut through all the copy clutter that we are exposed to every day?